 In the incredible 2016 elections, Donald Trump astounded us with his shameless mendacity, hyperbole, hypocrisy, and double standards.

-A lot of it was entertaining and taken with big grains of salt.
+A lot of it was entertaining and taken with a big grain of salt.

 Also, that was just citizen Trump speaking, and what he said lacked the seriousness attending speech made by someone who is or was a public official.

 Secretary Clinton was burdened with the serious consequences of being a public official who lies or lied to the public.

 With her private email server, most now believe that Secretary Clinton lied right from the start when she said the reason for the server was a matter of her convenience in using her Blackberry.

 Most now think the private email server was a calculated decision by the Clintons of what would best enable them to keep the public from learning about questionable things related to the Clinton Foundation and possibly other questionable matters.
 This conclusion was particularly supported by the "bleaching" of 33,000 emails when the private email server became publicly known.

 Secretary Clinton could never have given the honest answer that the reason for her private server was to be able to keep the public from finding out about things related to the Clinton Foundation, So, she had to lie about the reason, that lie dogged her for 18 months, and it may have cost Secretary Clinton the Presidency.